Grounding Changemakers and Heart-Centered Leaders in Self, Soul, and Collective Care

 * Learn more about THE CONOCIMIENTO COACHING PROGRAM and the term “conocimiento” HERE.

 For 20 years, I have taught, written about, and spoken on spirituality and social change.
 Today, I live out my purpose by creating spaces and experiences for change-makers from systemically marginalized groups to integrate self-care and soul-care into their community care and social change work.
 I support my clients by helping them craft and live out a path that reflects their light, purpose, values, and truth.
-Learn more about me and my why.
+Learn more about me and my why. - Brenda

-PUBLIC SPEAKING
+PUBLIC SPEAKING:

 Workshops, Talks, & Professional Development